samm-git/aws-vpn-client/README.md

 1. Replace CA section in the sample [vpn.conf](vpn.conf) with one from your AWS configuration
 1. Finally run `aws-connect.sh` to connect to the AWS.

+### Additional Steps

+Inspect your ovpn config and remove the following lines if present
+- auth-user-pass
+- auth-federate
+- auth-retry interact

 ## Todo

 Better integrate SAML HTTP server with a script or rewrite everything on golang